 - Centrally located

 It’s a bit more expensive than other youth hostels in Berlin, but Wallyard Concept Hostel is totally worth it.
-Besides, as a traveling couple, you can just go halfsies on the room!
+Besides, as a traveling couple, you can just go halfsies on the private room!

 Wallyard is very centrally located and near several public transit lines.
 The ultra-modern design screams Instagram-worthy but the space is also quite laid back.
 That may or may not be due to the hostel’s policy of “No groups larger than 6 people and no Stag parties allowed.”